Cuberick-Orion/CIRR/README.md

 For details please see our [ICCV 2021 paper](https://openaccess.thecvf.com/content/ICCV2021/papers/Liu_Image_Retrieval_on_Real-Life_Images_With_Pre-Trained_Vision-and-Language_Models_ICCV_2021_paper.pdf) - **Image Retrieval on Real-life Images with Pre-trained Vision-and-Language Models**.

+> [!TIP]
->You are currently viewing the [Dataset repository](https://github.com/Cuberick-Orion/CIRR).
+> You are currently viewing the [Dataset repository](https://github.com/Cuberick-Orion/CIRR).
 For more information, see our [Project homepage](https://cuberick-orion.github.io/CIRR/).
+>

->If you wish to develop on this task using our codebase, we recommend first checking out our [Code repository](https://github.com/Cuberick-Orion/CIRPLANT), setting up the code locally, then downloading the dataset.
+> If you wish to develop on this task using our codebase, we recommend first checking out our [Code repository](https://github.com/Cuberick-Orion/CIRPLANT), setting up the code locally, then downloading the dataset.

 ## News and Upcoming Updates